-Like most of Houghton County, Michigan Tech's campus is not located in a FEMA-designated flood plain.
-The FEMA National Flood Insurance Program (NFIP) makes federally backed flood insurance available to homeowners, renters, and business owners in communities that adopt and enforce floodplain management ordinances.
+Michigan Tech's campus is not located in a FEMA-designated flood plain.
+The FEMA National Flood Insurance Program (NFIP) makes federally-backed flood insurance available to homeowners, renters, and business owners in communities that adopt and enforce floodplain management ordinances.
 NFIP puts special focus on the mediation of insured structures that have suffered more than one loss of at least \$1,000 within a rolling 10-year period since 1978; these are referred to as "repetitive loss properties."
 According to the official spreadsheet of NFIP repetitive flood properties dated June 11, 2018, there are no repetitive loss properties or severe repetitive loss properties located in Michigan Tech's area of jurisdiction.
 Michigan Tech does not participate in the FEMA National Flood Insurance Program (NFIP).
-However, Michigan Tech does have property insurance that provides flood coverage.
+However, the City of Houghton does participate but does not have a mapped flood plain.
+The NFIP contact for the City of Houghton is Eric Waara, City Manager.
+There are currently no repetitive loss or severe repetitive loss properties in Houghton County.
+Michigan Tech does have property insurance that provides flood coverage.

 During a flood hazard assessment, FEMA develops for NFIP a Flood Insurance Study and Flood Insurance Rate Map (FIRM).
 The FIRM is used by lenders to determine flood insurance requirements and by insurance agents to determine flood insurance premium rates for specific properties.
 The FIRM includes areas within the 100-year flood boundary, which are termed "Special Flood Hazard Areas" (SFHAs).
 A 100-year flood does not refer to a flood that occurs every 100 years but refers to a flood level with a one percent or greater chance of being equaled or exceeded in any given year.
-Michigan Tech is affected by flooding caused by drainage issues and stormwater flow, and recognizes the problems associated with the location of several buildings and parking areas on campus.
+Michigan Tech is affected by flooding caused by drainage issues and stormwater flow and recognizes the problems associated with the location of several buildings and parking areas on campus.
 The University is taking steps to prevent loss by identifying facilities with high risk of flooding and investigating ways to improve capacity and flow of stormwater to alleviate this problem.

-Changes in intensity and frequency of rainfall events due to climate change is of moderate concern for the university.
-CHaMP models show a very modest increase in predicted days over one inch of rain, growing .33 days from an historical average of just over 4 days per year, based on a high emission scenario.
-However, the overall percentage of rain falling in major events, and intensity of multi-day event have both increased dramatically in the region and is likely to continue to grow.
+Changes in intensity and frequency of rainfall events due to climate change are of moderate concern for the university.
+CHaMP models show a very modest increase in predicted number of days with over one inch of rain, growing 0.33 days from an historical average of just over 4 days per year, based on a high emission scenario.
+However, both the overall percentage of rain falling in major events and intensity of multi-day events have increased dramatically in the region and are likely to continue to grow.
 Also, the larger proportions of snow precipitation cause more extensive snow accumulation and may add drainage burdens during the spring melting season.
-Both spring and summer flood risk are likely to worsen. (https://glisa.umich.edu/resources-tools/climate-impacts/)
+Both spring and summer flood risk are likely to worsen.